multiversx/mx-docs/docs/tokens/nft-tokens.md

 - ESDTRoleNFTBurn : this role allows one to burn quantity of a specific NFT
 - ESDTRoleNFTUpdateAttributes : this role allows one to change the attributes of a specific NFT
 - ESDTRoleNFTAddURI : this role allows one add URIs for a specific NFT
-- ESDTTransferRole : this role enables transfer only to specified addresses.
-The owner of the NFT and the address with the ESDTTransferRole should be located on the same shard.
-The addresses with the transfer role can transfer anywhere.

 For SFT:

 - ESDTRoleNFTCreate : this role allows one to create a new SFT
 - ESDTRoleNFTBurn : this role allows one to burn quantity of a specific SFT
 - ESDTRoleNFTAddQuantity : this role allows one to add quantity of a specific SFT
-- ESDTTransferRole : this role enables transfer only to specified addresses.
-The owner of the SFT and the address with the ESDTTransferRole should be located on the same shard.
-The addresses with the transfer role can transfer anywhere.

 To see how roles can be assigned, please refer to [this](/tokens/nft-tokens#assigning-roles) section.